 As I prepare to head back, I thought about what my last post in Vietnam should be.
-Clearly there were just too many cool things to do here and I couldn’t cover them all.
+Clearly, there were just too many cool things to do here, and I couldn’t cover them all.
 However, there were a few things that stood out in my mind as truly magical.
-Most of it had to do with food and in all seriousness, when I return I’ll have to go on a diet!
-Still, there were things that were SO good I just had to share them.
+Most of it had to do with food, and in all seriousness, when I return, I’ll have to go on a diet!
+Still, some things were SO good; I just had to share them.

 - 2 cups sugar

 - Ice cubes

 - 6 cups sparkling water or club soda

 In a tall glass, pour in powdered sugar.
 If you are using mint leaves, muddle them with powdered sugar for a few seconds.
 Layer the glass with lime juice and simple syrup.
 Add ice cubes until filled to 3/4 of the glass.
 When you are ready to drink it, slowly pour seltzer water over the ice cubes.
 Stir with a spoon or straw.
 Decorate glass with a sprig of mint and wedge of lime.

 It’s better than store-bought limeade, and you control the amount of sugar you put inside, so if you want it a bit healthier, just use less sugar.

 French Onion Soup by Le Bouchon de Saigon